SiebeBosch/RibasimViewer/README.md

 let MAPBOX_TOKEN = 'your_mapbox_token';

-Request your own token at https://docs.mapbox.com/help/getting-started/access-tokens/
+Request your own token at https://docs.mapbox.com/help/getting-started/access-tokens/.
+In case the application is populated and launched from within the community edition of HydroToolbox (Hydroconsult) the required token is included.

 ## Populating the viewer
 Populating the viewer with the topology and results of your RIBASIM-project can be done with the Community Edition of HydroToolbox software (Hydroconsult, The Netherlands).